Chalarangelo/30-seconds-of-code/snippets/from_iso_date.md

 tags: date,intermediate
 ---

-Converts a date from its ISO-8601 represenation.
+Converts a date from its ISO-8601 representation.

 - Use `datetime.datetime.fromisoformat()` to convert the given ISO-8601 date to a `datetime.datetime` object.